You will need to special order the roast already prepped and tied from your butcher.

 - Salt and freshly ground black pepper

-1 Mix together the roast seasonings of thyme, sage, salt and pepper.
-Rub all over the roast.
+1 Season the pork roast: Mix together the roast seasonings of thyme, sage, salt and pepper.
+Rub all over the pork roast.
 Let roast sit (wrapped) at room temperature for an hour before roasting.

-2 Heat a large sauté pan on medium heat.
+2 Toast the cubed bread: Heat a large sauté pan on medium heat.
 Melt 2 Tbsp butter in the pan, add the cubed bread, and stir to coat the bread pieces with the melted butter.
 Let bread cubes toast; only turn them when they have become a little browned on a side.